 - Lila Wahidi, IMS '12

 "Second year was tough, but very rewarding.
-I will l say, if it wasn't for you (SLU Clinical Lab Science Department) I would have struggled more on that very difficult exam.
+I will l say, if it wasn't for you (Department of Biomedical Lab Science) I would have struggled more on that very difficult exam.
 My classes from SLU helped me out a ton!
 I feel like I am well on my way to be a great Osteopathic physician.
 It was nice to see how to relate the basic sciences of biochemistry, physiology and anatomy from the first year to pharmacology, internal medicine and pathology of the second year.

 I still have a ton of learning to go but it's going to be great!
 My favorite events were being "student doctor" to the rodeo events.
 Working rodeo events was great OMT (Osteopathic Manual Manipulation) practice as the cowboys needed all the help they could get!
 I love living in the Wild West!!!